 How long does company formation in Switzerland take?

-The realistic timeline breaks down into four distinct phases, each with its own bottleneck: document preparation (several days), bank pre-check and capital deposit account opening (approximately 1 week, but PostFinance takes 3-4 weeks and may still reject), capital transfer and bank certificate (approximately 1 week, dependent on the client), notarisation (1-2 days), and Commercial Register processing (2-4 weeks, faster in summer, slower before Christmas).
-Total: 4-6 weeks from instruction to register entry for a clean formation with responsive clients.
+The realistic timeline breaks down into four distinct phases: document preparation (several days), bank pre-check and capital deposit account opening (1-4 weeks — this is the bottleneck), notarisation (1-2 days), and Commercial Register processing (2-4 weeks, faster in summer, slower before Christmas).
+Total: 4-8 weeks from instruction to register entry for a clean formation with responsive clients.
 If your bank rejects the application, add 3-4 weeks to find an alternative.
 A shelf company transfers in 1-2 days if speed is critical.

 Do I need to travel to Switzerland to incorporate?

 No. Swiss law expressly permits incorporation via power of attorney.
 The founding documents are executed by a Swiss-resident representative before the notary, acting under authority granted by the foreign founder.
 The power of attorney must be notarised in the founder’s jurisdiction and, for most countries, apostilled under the Hague Convention.
-Lawsupport prepares the power of attorney documents and provides precise instructions for local notarisation.
+Morgan Hartley Consulting prepares the power of attorney documents and provides precise instructions for local notarisation.

 What is the difference between a GmbH and an AG in Switzerland?